November 13, 2025

 A 1,000-capacity concert hall, The Ramkat is downtown’s leading live music venue—known for excellent acoustics, great sightlines, and a genre-spanning concert calendar.
 Its upstairs sister space, Gas Hill, offers a second stage for intimate 100-person shows and late-night sets.

 From nationally recognized acts like Mavis Staples and Everclear to rising artists and local favorites, The Ramkat continues to shape Winston-Salem’s modern music scene.
 And in the coming months, the lineup delivers something for every kind of listener, from folk and indie rock to bluegrass, R&B, tribute shows, and more.
-Below is a look at what’s on tap from late fall 2025 through spring 2026.
+Below is a look at what’s on tap from late 2025 through spring 2026.

 We’ll continue updating as new shows are announced, but for the latest ticket info, sold-out alerts, and additions, visit The Ramkat’s official website.